BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 # App Setup:

-1- Install the required R libraries:
+1- Install the required R libraries (Needs to be done one time in each system):

 install.packages("shiny")